 Vocational Services

 The purpose of our vocational programming is to support adults with disabilities and youth with special challenges gain employments skills.
-Ariel has several different internal job programs where individuals learn basic employment skills: The Blank Canvas Café and The Studio in Colorado Springs, Whaz Up Dawg and Charley’s Cookies in Grand Junction, and work crews in both locations.
+Ariel has several different internal job programs where individuals learn basic employment skills: Whaz Up Dawg, Charley’s Cookies and Work Crew in Grand Junction.
 Individuals have an opportunity to earn money while they master their training.
 Once basic skills are learned individuals can move to supported employment in the community.

 Grand Junction